glass bowl with roasted coffee beans

 Nearly Identical

-But wait, there’s more!
+But wait, there's more!
 The type of coffee bean also plays a role.
 Regardless of the roast level, Arabica beans generally have less caffeine than Robusta beans.
-So, if you’re looking for a caffeine boost, you might also want to consider the bean type.
+So, consider the bean type if you want a caffeine boost.

 Have you ever wondered why light roast morning brews feel like a gentle wake-up call while dark roast coffees feel like a bold kickstart?
-Curious about how the brewing method might affect caffeine extraction?
+How might the brewing method affect caffeine extraction?
 Spoiler: it does!

-Whether you prefer the nuanced flavors of a light-roasted coffee or the robust, smoky notes of a darker roast, rest assured that light and dark roasts will give you that much-needed caffeine fix.
-Medium roasts also hit the spot.
+Whether you prefer the nuanced flavors of a light-roasted coffee or the robust, smoky notes of dark roast coffees, rest assured that light and dark roasts will give you that much-needed caffeine fix.

 Choosing Between Light vs Dark Roast Coffee